James-koduah/parma/docs/README.md

  Provide an easy access store for patients to order prescriptions(medicine)<br>
 This app will not:<br>
 Eliminate the need for in-person attendance<br>
-Provide remote consultation services for illness diagnoses Our Targeted Users:
+Provide remote consultation services for illness diagnoses <br>
-Hospitals
-clinics
+Our Targeted Users:<br>
+Hospitals<br>
+clinics<br>

 ## Architecture
 This project is a web application.
 An overview of our application is a Database to store our data,a backend application to serve our data and a user interface.
-Server Architecture
+Server Architecture<br>
-We will have a Load balancer that sends requests to several web servers.
+We will have a Load balancer that sends requests to several web servers.<br>
 Each web server is going to connect to a remote database for information.
 This provides a horizontal scalability in the application
-Database Architecture
+Database Architecture<br>
 As the application scales, the number of servers can increase.
 Database Replication can share the reading and writing among different servers

 ## API’s and Methods

 ‘/hospitals/search’ - Returns a filtered list of hospitals (Full information on the hospital) that match a query.
 The query can be filtered by name or location.
-The query is passed as json.
+The query is passed as json.<br>
 ‘/hospitals/search_match’ - Returns a list of hospitals that match a query.
 This is used in the search box, as the user is typing the matching results will be shown.
-The query is filtered by name.
+The query is filtered by name.<br>
-‘/hospital/staff’ - Returns a list of the staff of a hospital ‘/patient/details’ - Get patient details ‘/patient/record’ - Get patient records
+‘/hospital/staff’ - Returns a list of the staff of a hospital<br>
+‘/patient/details’ - Get patient details<br>
+‘/patient/record’ - Get patient records<br>
 Other api’s will be added as needed

 ## User Stories